Aman07a/codecademy-membership-optimization/README.md

 ### Quizzes

 Test yourself as you make your way through a Path or course. <br>
-Quizzes help you retain all the things you’re learning — plus, they’ll help you feel confident that you’re mastering the material.
+Quizzes help you retain all the things you’re learning — plus, <br>
+they’ll help you feel confident that you’re mastering the material.

 ### Certificates